cliff-rosen/jam-bot/_specs/article-group-data-architecture.md

   // Articles with contextual data
   articles: ArticleGroupDetail[];                // Always wrapped, may have empty features

-  // Column/feature definitions
+  // Feature definitions
-  column_definitions: ColumnDefinition[];        // What features this collection extracts
+  feature_definitions: FeatureDefinition[];      // What features this collection extracts

   // Source metadata
   search_params?: SearchParams;                  // If source=SEARCH